D-band strain underestimates fibril strain for twisted collagen fibrils at low strains: Continuum theory for a cross-linked collagen fibril

-We have assumed that the D-band is energetically soft (subdominant) under the axial extension of collagen fibrils.
+We have assumed that the D-band phase-field term ($f_D$ in Eqn.~2) is energetically subdominant to elastomeric energies.
 This assumption is needed to be able to use the elastomeric theory to determine $\psi(r)$ (via Eqn.~\ref{psieq}), with the D-band strain then determined from $\psi$ using Eqn.~\ref{dbandstraineq}.
-While there are no direct measurements of the D-band modulus $Y$, we can estimate it from observed variations of the D-band spacing if we assume that they correspond to equilibrium fluctuations.
+We can estimate the amplitude of $f_D$ from observed variations of the D-band spacing if we assume that they correspond to equilibrium fluctuations.
 From Eqn.~\ref{dband} and including constant factors we have \cite{Cameron:2020}

-where the left-side is the fractional variance of D-band spacing, while the right-side includes $k_B$ Boltzmann's constant, the temperature $T$, fibril radius $R$, and the Young's modulus $Y$.
+where the left-side is the fractional variance of D-band spacing, while the right-side includes $k_B$ Boltzmann's constant, the temperature $T$, fibril radius $R$, and a proportionality factor determining a Young's modulus $Y_D$.